‘Being on a Residential Silent Retreat ~ Frequent Questions About Being in Silence

 What are the optional activities?

-Outside will be a stone pebble labyrinth, laid out on the lawn by Gillian.
-This is an ancient tool for private reflection, used throughout the centuries for walking the spiritual path.
+Outside at Nanpanton Hall there is a permanent stone labyrybnth embedded in the lawn.
+The labyrinth is an ancient tool for private reflection, used throughout the centuries for walking the spiritual path.
 The labyrinth is a metaphor for life.
 The winding path that you follow, with its many twists and turns, will always eventually lead you to the centre, back to Source.
 And then as you return, guided by the path, you may receive insights or a deeper understanding to questions that you have been asking.
 Walking the labyrinth has been a popular feature of our silent retreats, and can be especially magical when walked in the early morning or after dark when it is sometimes lit by candle light.

-There are also sixty one acres of beautiful countryside to explore on the Buckland Hall private estate, including a lake, river and woodland walk.
+There are also acres of beautiful countryside to explore surrounding Nanpanton Hall.
 Jan will also be offering nature breathing sessions, these are guided meditative walks with time to consciously breathe with the smells, sounds and energies of the natural world.

-Finally, Gillian and Marion will be offering, on each of the full weekdays on the silent retreat, self-enquiry circles.
+Finally, we will be offering daily self-enquiry circles.
 These are confidential sacred spaces for anyone who wishes to share in the energy of ‘satsang’ (see above) or who feel they would benefit from some therapeutic or emotional support.
-Marion and Gillian are both therapists with over 50 years experience between them, and they bring all their skills to these group sessions.
+All our facilitators have many years’ expereince working with groups, and they bring all their skills to these sessions.
 These sessions have always been part of our retreat offerings and provide an opportunity to dive more deeply into any issues that arise during the retreat.
 They can be extremely powerful and have often been life changing as well as illuminating for everyone present.
 It is also very supportive to undergo deep work of this nature within the nurturing and supportive environment of being on retreat.

 Through our extensive experience of facilitating silent retreats, we have designed the timetable in such a way as to offer a flexible, interesting and supportive range of activities to help everyone receive the maximum benefit of being in stillness and silence on our retreats.